 Since its launch in November 2020, Art Blocks has made quite an impression, amassing over $1.4 billion in secondary market sales.
 Most of these sales happened on OpenSea, one of the most popular secondary NFT marketplaces.
 But, to ensure that Art Blocks can fully benefit from its success, the company has now integrated its very own secondary marketplace into its existing platform.

-With the new marketplace, art enthusiasts can browse all Art Blocks collections, whether they are published natively on the marketplace or aggregated from other large platforms like OpenSea or X2Y2.
+Art enthusiasts can now browse all Art Blocks collections.
+These collections are published on the marketplace or aggregated from other platforms like OpenSea or X2Y2.

-In addition, the new secondary marketplace offers artists the opportunity to showcase their work after the mint, addressing the need expressed by many Art Blocks executives to share their work without relying on broader NFT marketplaces like OpenSea.
+The new secondary marketplace allows artists to showcase their work after the mint.
+This addresses the need expressed by many Art Blocks executives to share their work without relying on broader NFT marketplaces like OpenSea.

 It is worth pointing out that artists can create custom algorithms on the Ethereum blockchain and generate unique pieces of tokenized artwork with each new coin.
 Among Art Blocks’ main projects are ‘Chromie Squiggles’ by its founder and CEO, Erick ‘Snowfro’ Calderon, ‘Fidenza’ by Tyler Hobbs, and ‘Ringers’ by Dmitri Cherniak.